 That care costs money.
 Do you have enough money to pay for an in-home caregiver for 5 years?
 If you don’t, you might want to think about long-term care insurance.

 The cost of care for seniors and disabled folks is increasing faster than you think.
 It’s something that could easily eat up your retirement and your savings.
 Your health insurance will cover major medical procedures, but it’s not going to cover the help you need in your home.

 Here’s a breakdown of the potential costs:

-(These represent the average costs for these services in 2010, provided by the National Clearinghouse for Long Term Care Information.)
+(These represent the average costs for these services in 2021, as calculated by Genworth.)

 It could be, yes.
 Many of us depend on our families to take care of us in old age.
 But we want you to consider a few points as you make your plan:

 - What other responsibilities does your caregiver have?